girish97115/FlaskRestAPI/README.md

-Rest Api to maintain notes built in Flask
+A Flask Rest Api to maintain notes

 Libraries Used:
   Flask-restful,